Linux package signatures

 Verify if signature check is active

-The simplest method of checking if package signature checking is active on an existing install is to compare the content of the repository file in use.
+To check if package signature checking is active on an existing install, compare the content of the repository file:

 - Check if the repository file exist: